Boukos/MIDS-W205/exercise_1/investigations/readme.md

-# Investigating the Medicare dataset
+# Investigations of the Medicare dataset

 1. What hospitals are models of high-quality care?
 That is, which hospitals have the most consistently high scores for a variety of procedures.